-iPhones are generally less prone to viruses compared to its Android counterparts.
+iPhones are generally less prone to viruses compared to their Android counterparts.
 Your data is heavily protected and has minimal chances of it being leaked.
 There are no fake apps in the Apple app store as it’s difficult for apps to get approved in it.
 But, this doesn’t mean that it is impregnable.
 It is still liable to get breached, especially if you connect to shady, “free” wi-fi networks.
 So, why not install a proxy server on your iPhone?
 It protects you from malicious parties and even lets you access blocked content from your region.

 Apple’s iOS allows you to configure different proxy settings for each wi-fi connection.
 Do note that, if you make a mistake when configuring a proxy server, you won’t be able to access the internet.
 This is true for both iPhones and iPads.